 Dozens of anti-war demonstrators were detained in Moscow and St. Petersburg Wednesday (March 2) after jailed Kremlin critic Alexei Navalny called on Russians to protest the invasion of Ukraine.

 Demonstrators took to the streets hours after Navalny called for daily rallies against the military assault, saying Russia should not be a "nation of frightened cowards" and calling Putin "an insane little tsar".

 In Moscow, law enforcement closed off Red Square near the Kremlin and detained at least seven people who gathered while loudspeakers warned people from convening.

 One woman in a red coat shouted "No to war!" before being hauled off by police to a van, according to an AFP journalist.

 "It pains me to see what is happening and to do nothing," a man in his fifties told AFP, before being arrested with his 17-year-old son.

-Police in Putin's hometown of Saint Petersburg violently dispersed protesters and made about 100 arrests, an AFP journalist at the scene said.
+Police in Putin's hometown of St. Petersburg violently dispersed protesters and made about 100 arrests, an AFP journalist at the scene said.

 "I couldn't stay at home.
-This war has to be stopped," student Anton Kislov, 21, told AFP in Saint Petersburg.
+This war has to be stopped," student Anton Kislov, 21, told AFP in St. Petersburg.

 Independent monitoring group OVD-Info said that in total more than 7,000 people had been detained at demonstrations in Russia over Moscow's invasion of Ukraine that began February 24.